-You can set one back it the 60’s, The Man from U.N.C.L.E (2015) style, revisit the Connery era.
+You can set one back in the ’60s, The Man from U.N.C.L.E (2015) style, and revisit the Connery era.
 Guy Ritchie’s U.N.C.L.E really worked in my opinion, and when you consider Fleming created Napoleon Solo, there is no reason why MGM/Sony can’t do something similar.

 A more violent, sexier, R-rated 00 agent?
 The market is there.
 Look at how competitors like Deadpool (2016) and Kingsman: The Secret Service (2014) have stirred up this market.

 And MI6 has plenty of 00 agents ready to get this job done.

 001 – Edward Donne

 005 – Stuart Thomas

 007 – James Bond